yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 This list was started on September 29, 2017 and was most recently updated in March 2023 to add some direct mail removal services, and in February 2023 to move Instant Checkmate information under Intelius, to add Locate People, and to remove a now-defunct paid option for opt-outs.
 We also added information on People Search Site, which charges money for removal (whaaaat?) and appears to have a non-functional email address.
 We added Dataveria, Glad I Know, PublicDataUSA, and Vericora.
 We updated opt-out links for Acxiom, Intelius, and others.
 We also fixed dead links, removed information on deprecated services, and made some other minor fixes.

-Please send corrections or updates to [yael@yaelwrites.com](mailto:yael@yaelwrites.com).
+Please send corrections or updates to [yael@yaelwrites.com](mailto:yael@yaelwrites.com), or file a pull request.
 Screenshots in emails are incredibly helpful.
 I will add opt-outs where users can verify that the data broker has their information before providing it, and where removal is not limited to GDPR/CCPA/etc.

 _Disclaimers: Some of these opt-outs take a long time to go through.
 Sometimes, information is pulled from other sources and you’ll need to opt out multiple times for the same site.
 Data brokers come and go (and are bought out by others), and they also often change their opt-out pages.
 I try to update this ~every six months, but it’s not always current.
 Finally, even opting out of these sites doesn’t mean that your address is secure.
 In many states, real estate data and voter registration information is public (or easy to obtain).
 And, of course, location data can be found by physical means (e.g., following you home) and through other people who know it (i.e., social engineering).
 That said, removing your home address from data broker sites can significantly lower your attack surface and make it harder for people to find it. 💕_

+CC BY-NC-SA: This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
+If you remix, adapt, or build upon the material, you must license the modified material under identical terms.

 ## Search Engines
 If you've been doxed, you can remove your contact info from Google Search and Bing.